SNAP Benefits in Connecticut: How to Apply and Qualify

 ON THIS PAGE

 The Supplemental Nutrition Assistance Program, or SNAP, provides monthly funds to help you and your family buy groceries.
-This program is a vital resource for many low-income households in Connecticut.
+This program supports low-income households in Connecticut, making nutritious food more accessible.

 SNAP Income Limits and Benefit Amounts in Connecticut